11.4: Accessible Descriptions

 Lines and Bars:

-• Other vertical bars show the actual number of tornadoes reported per day in 2019.
-These vary widely, with significant spikes in April, May, and early June, some reaching 50 to 70 tornadoes in a single day.
+- Other vertical bars show the actual number of tornadoes reported per day in 2019.
+These vary widely, with significant spikes in April, May, and early June, with some days reaching 50 to 70 tornadoes.

 Figure 11.3.2: Severe Weather Reports